The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Gerhard Richter's Schweizer Alpen II - A1, a signed screenprint from 1969, is estimated to be worth between £2,750 and £4,100.
-This artwork has been sold twice at auction since its initial sale on 20th June 2008.
+The value of Gerhard Richter's Schweizer Alpen II - A1 (signed) is estimated to be worth between £2,700 and £4,100.
+This screenprint, created in 1969, has shown consistent value growth since its first sale in June 2008.
+This is a rare artwork with an auction history of two total sales.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis